Red Bull GmbH: History

 Red Bull GmbH was founded in 1984 by Austrian entrepreneur Dietrich Mateschitz and Thai entrepreneur Chaleo Yoovidhya.
 While employed by the German consumer goods manufacturer Blendax (later acquired by Procter & Gamble) in 1982, Mateschitz discovered during a business trip to Thailand that a local energy drink named Krating Daeng—produced by Chaleo's company, T.C.
 Pharmaceuticals—helped relieve his jet lag.
 Recognizing its potential appeal to Western markets, Mateschitz entered into a partnership with Chaleo to adapt and introduce the drink internationally.

 Under the terms of their agreement, both partners invested US$500,000 to establish Red Bull GmbH.
 Each held a 49% ownership stake, while the remaining 2% was assigned to Chaleo's son, Chalerm.
 Mateschitz was appointed to oversee the company's management and global marketing strategy.

 Between 1984 and 1987, Red Bull GmbH reformulated Krating Daeng to suit European tastes by adding carbonation and reducing sweetness.
 The resulting product was launched in Austria in 1987 under the name Red Bull.
 The drink rapidly gained popularity, particularly among young urban professionals, and became synonymous with an active and energetic lifestyle.
 During the early 1990s, the company expanded throughout Europe, entering the United States market in 1997.
 Within its first year, Red Bull captured roughly 75% of the American energy drink market.

 As Red Bull's global success grew, so did the fortunes of its founders.
 By March 2012, both Chaleo Yoovidhya and Dietrich Mateschitz were estimated by Forbes to have personal net worths exceeding US$5.3 billion each.

 By 2022, Red Bull had expanded its distribution network to over 171 countries and sold more than 11.5 billion cans worldwide, cementing its position as the world's most-consumed energy drink.

 In addition to its flagship energy drink, Red Bull GmbH has diversified into other beverage lines, including Simply Cola, the Carpe Diem range of herbal soft drinks, and the Sabai Wine Spritzer, developed in partnership with Siam Winery in Thailand.

 In 2018, Red Bull introduced Organics by Red Bull, a line of organic soft drinks made mostly without caffeine.

-Distribution

-The Red Bull company also distributes and markets a number of other drinks including Simply Cola, the Carpe Diem range of herbal soft beverages and the Sabai Wine Spritzer (the latter in association with the Siam Winery in Thailand).
+Red Bull ranked the 12th highest maritime cargo shipping carbon emissions generator in 2021.